Rumer Willis Wears Gray Sports Bra, Athletic Bottoms & Talks Self Acceptance In New Video

 This is just an appreciation post for my body ????????because I think it’s important to celebrate ourselves.
 Not because we lost weight or we are a certain size or because we have a rare moment when a photo looks “how we think it should to be accepted by mainstream” My body does so much for me and works so hard for me.
 But more often than not the only thing it hears it what is wrong with it.
 What is lacking or what there is too much of.
 I am a fault of this all too often.
 Being in quarantine and struggling to find a new routine and not using food to find comfort when you are stuck at home all day is hard.
 Finding discipline to workout from home and eat healthy is hard and it’s ok not to be perfect, I’m certainly not.
 What is important is to find ways to be happy where you are at and not make being a perfect size or weight or hair color or body shape some goal that you can only find happiness and acceptance of you reach it.
 Because you will never be happy if that is the case because there will always be something wrong.
 When we look in the mirror or at a photo we usually just go to all the things “wrong” not the unique beauty.
 I had a moment today after I worked out and I took this picture and I tried just for a moment to just see all the amazing things and not my “perceived flaws”.
 I took a moment to acknowledge myself and my body and how much it does and I said thank you for being just as you are and even just for today I release the idea that to be beautiful or desirable you have to be anything other that what you are right now.
 I wanted to share this in hopes that maybe it may inspire you to do the same ????
 Ru

-In the clip, Rumer stepped back from her phone to give her fans a closer look at her body without posing in a particular way to enhance her most positive features.
-She remarked she too has days when she feels her arms look big in photos or her stomach sticks out too much.
-Rumer said she even thinks there are days her thighs look too large or that she feels hate towards her gray hairs.
+In the clip, Rumer stepped back from her phone to give her fans a better look at her body without posing in a particular way to enhance her most positive features.
+She remarked she has days when she feels her arms look big in photos or her stomach sticks out too much.
+Rumer said she even thinks there are times her thighs look too large or she hates her gray hairs.

 “These are things that I think I notice much more than anyone else does,” she stated.

-She shared that although she tries to eat healthily and exercise so she can have a physically strong body, she is also working on something she feels is way more important; self-acceptance.
+She shared that although she tries to eat healthy and exercise so that she can have a physically strong body, she is also working on something she feels is much more important — self-acceptance.
 Rumer stated that she too is vulnerable to images of what she sees on Instagram of women who have “perfect” bodies.

-Rumer said that although she realized her life was different from others, she felt that the issue of body image was one that was very equalizing.
+Rumer said that although she realized her life was different from others, she felt that the issue of body image was very equalizing.
 She also emphasized to her followers that social media is not the place to go to find value in oneself.

-The actress, who appeared on and won Dancing with the Stars Season 20 alongside Val Chmerkovskiy, received praise for her honest discussion from some of her former castmates, including Peta Murgatroyd and Val’s wife Jenna Johnson.
-She also was applauded by Kimberly Van Der Beek, wife of actor James Van Der Beek, Kim Kardashian West, and Gwyneth Paltrow.
+The actress, who appeared on and won Dancing with the Stars Season 20 alongside Val Chmerkovskiy, received praise for her honest discussion from some of her former castmates, including Peta Murgatroyd and Val’s wife, Jenna Johnson.
+She also was applauded by actor James Van Der Beek’s wife Kimberly, Kim Kardashian West, and Gwyneth Paltrow.

-Fans of the actress also shared their love for her deeply personal message.
+Fans also shared their love for her deeply personal message.

 “Thank you for this!!!!
 I feel you and I appreciate you posting this.
 I know it’s not easy to put yourself out there in this way!
 I see you and I love you!
 Thank you, thank you, thank you!” said one follower.

 “You are so incredible to be sharing this Realness.
 The truth is so good.
 And you’re a hero.
-This is important,” remarked a second fan.
+This is important,” remarked a second supporter.

 “Thank you.
 For me.
 For women everywhere.
 For my teenage daughter.
 For my preteen daughter.
 THANK YOU,” stated a third Instagram user.